pkgdown/extra-head.html

 • Theming and presets — CSS variable overrides and custom presets

-• Navigation utilities — refresh, help, logout, user menu, and dash_nav_title()
+• Navigation utilities — refresh, help, user menu, and dash_nav_title()

 • Footer — all footer layout combinations